cis-ds/course-site/content/homework/wrangle-data/index.md

 # Overview

-Due by 9:30am (Chicago) on July 2nd.
+Due by 9:30am (Chicago) on October 19th.

 The goal of this assignment is to practice wrangling and exploring data in a research context.